slingshotinc/react-interview-test/README.md

 -   The purpose of this assessment is to help us evaluate your application development coding skills.
 -		You will mostly be graded on the functionality & architecture of your code
--   You will be partly graded on your UX/UI or visual design skills
+-   You will be partly graded on your UX/UI or visual design skills.
+Though we use styled-components, feel free to use that or replace them with whatever is your preferred styling method!
 -   You are allowed to use any non-human resource.
 Ex:
     -   **Allowed:** StackOverflow, Google, reference code on Github, etc.
     -   **Not Allowed:** Chatting or calling your old boss, using the code of your friend who already took this assessment